Product Support & Resources

 Natural Gas Alarm FAQs

 Find answers to common questions about DeNova Detect natural gas alarms, including installation guidelines, daily operation, and important home safety considerations.
-This FAQ section is designed to help you understand how your alarm works, where to place it, and what to do in the event of a gas leak.
+This FAQ section is designed to help you understand how your alarm works, where to place it, and what to do in the event of a natural gas leak.

-Gas Detector Installation & Home Coverage
+Natural Gas Detector Installation & Home Coverage

 How many natural gas alarms should I have in my home?

-DeNova Detect recommends installing a natural gas alarm in every room that contains a gas-fueled appliance, such as a stove, furnace, water heater, gas dryer, or fireplace.
+DeNova Detect recommends installing a natural gas alarm in every room that contains a natural gas-fueled appliance, such as a stove, furnace, water heater, gas dryer, or fireplace.
 Larger or multi-level homes may require multiple alarms for adequate coverage.

 Where should I install my natural gas alarm?

-Install the alarm on a wall within 12 inches of the ceiling and at least 3 feet, but no more than 10 feet, horizontally from gas-burning appliances.
+Install the alarm on a wall within 12 inches of the ceiling and at least 3 feet, but no more than 10 feet, horizontally from natural gas-burning appliances.
 This placement allows the alarm to detect rising natural gas as early as possible.

 Where should I avoid placing my alarm?